-The revenue from quote fees grew at a CAGR of 3.3 percent over the 13-year period and at a CAGR of 5.8 percent over the latter 5 year period (see Figure 15).71 The driver behind this growth seems to be the addition of quote fees by marketplaces.
+The revenue from quote fees grew at a CAGR of 3.3 percent over the 13-year period and at a CAGR of 5.8 percent over the latter 5 years (see Figure 15).73 The driver behind this growth seems to be the addition of quote fees by marketplaces.

-70 TMX data policies do not allow professional users to pay on a per quote basis.
+72 TMX data policies do not allow professional users to pay on a per quote basis.

-71 Figure 15 illustrates the per quote fees for non-professional users only and only for those markets that offer quote-metred pricing.
+73 Figure 15 illustrates the per quote fees for non-professional users only and only for those markets that offer quotemetred pricing.